IntelLabs/coach/README.md

 ## Installation

-Note: Coach has been tested on Ubuntu 16.04 LTS only.
+Note: Coach has only been tested on Ubuntu 16.04 LTS, and with Python 3.5.

 Coach's installer will setup all the basics needed to get the user going with running Coach on top of [OpenAI Gym](https://github.com/openai/gym) environments.
 This can be done by running the following command and then following the on-screen printed instructions: